hellche/hellche/README.md

 ### Hi! 👋

-I am a researcher in science of science 👩‍🎓.
-I have a background in economics and econometrics, and I am proficient in statistics, data collection, preprocessing, exploratory and statistical data analysis, and data visualization using `R` and `Python`.
+I am a computational social scientist specializing in science policy, with a focus on how geopolitical and institutional factors shape research collaboration and knowledge production.
+I am a first-year PhD student at Georgia Tech.

-Here are some of the research projects that I am currently working on, either on my own or with my colleagues:
+Here are some of my side projects:

 (1) **Grant policy analysis**: [\[repo\] *Descriptive Analysis of Supported and Rejected Grant Applications*](https://github.com/hellche/grant_applications), (Data: Russian Science Foundation, 1994-2016).